shpml/fundamentals/05_chapter/intro.md

 ---

-Oftentimes a **sitemap** or **user flow** illustrates the primary and alternate paths your users can take through your website, based on their goals.
+Oftentimes a **sitemap**, or **user flow**, illustrates the primary and alternate paths your users can take through your website, based on their goals.

 ![](/assets/elkwebdesign/userflow.png)